YangXiaozhou/yangxiaozhou.github.io/_posts/2019-09-25-set-up-blog.md

 </span>
 ```
 {% endraw %}
-To do 2, Long Qian has written a very clear [post](https://longqian.me/2017/02/09/github-jekyll-tag/) about it, please refer to that.
+To do 2, Long Qian has written a very clear [post](https://longqian.me/2017/02/09/github-jekyll-tag/) about it.

 ## 5. Add MathJax
 The last piece to my website is to add the support of $\LaTeX$-like math.
 This is done through MathJax.
 There are two steps to achieve it: